HeitorSeemann/ecommerce-test/README.md

 Ensure you have the following installed on your local machine:
 * [Node.js](https://nodejs.org) (LTS version recommended)
 * [Git](https://git-scm.com)

+⚠️ CI/CD Note: Because this suite relies strictly on a local high-performance Data Factory framework running on localhost, execution is designed for local test environments and specialized staging gates, deliberately bypassing cloud-hosted GitHub Actions runners to ensure environment isolation.

 ### Installation Steps